-4.2 Tablets/computers for real-time navigation
+4.2 Tablets for real-time navigation

 If you are recording onto paper maps, some form of real-time visual position information can be a lifesaver.
 This is particularly important if you are not in the front seat and have a restricted wide view.
-A laptop computer or tablet with a real-time geo-reference and appropriate maps can provide this navigational information and simplify the survey assessment.
+A laptop computer or tablet with a real-time geo-reference and appropriate spatial GIS map layers can provide this navigational information and simplify the survey assessment with current location and approaching reefs.
 If your laptop or tablet has a built-in GPS, so much the better (highly recommended!).
 If not, you will need to either tether a GPS or find a wireless GPS solution.

-A good choice of software to run on the computer or tablet is Memory Maps which have GBRMPA Marine Park zoning maps as one of the map options that can be purchased.
+A good choice of software to run on the computer or tablet is Memory Maps which have the Reef Authority Marine Park zoning maps as one of the map options that can be purchased.
 This software is available in your App Store for Windows PC, Android, or iPhone/iPad operating systems.
 These maps are preferable because they contain all the relevant reef-related information such as reef name, reef sub id, indicative reef outlines and zoning.
-As a bonus, this app also provides aircraft speed, altitude and other potentially useful information.
+As a bonus, this app also provides flight path logging, aircraft speed, altitude and other potentially useful information.
 Other map systems may also be suitable if they provide an equivalent level of information.

-One tablet/computer per observer/navigator would be ideal.
+One tablet per observer/navigator would be ideal.
 Tablets in 8" (200mm) configuration take up very little space and can be easily handled next to, or on the observers' lap.
+Cradles and mounts designed to cradle and clamp your tablet inside the aircraft are widely available and free up space for handsfree data entry (RAM Mounts Tablet Mounts :: Express Post Delivery (hurtlegear.com.au)).